influxdata/telegraf/plugins/inputs/opcua/README.md

 ## Path to private key.pem.
 Required for security mode/policy != None.
 If key path is not supplied, self-signed cert and key will be generated.
 ## private_key = "/etc/telegraf/key.pem"
 #
-## To authenticate using a specific ID, select chosen method from 'Certificate' or 'UserName'.
-Else use 'Anonymous.'
-Defaults to 'Anonymous' if not provided.
+## To authenticate using a specific ID, select 'Certificate' or 'UserName'.
+Default is "Anonymous"
 ## auth_method = "Anonymous"
 #
 ## Required for auth_method = "UserName"